 A dress-up trunk with lengths of fabric for capes, interesting hats, strange shirts and skirts, badges, belts, purses, jewelry, masks, and more.

-Memorabilia to celebrate a teen’s birth.
+Memorabilia to celebrate a teen’s birthday.
 This is easier than ever with eBay.
 Find a newspaper issued on the day of his or her birth.
-You can add a magazine from the month of his or her birth.
-You might add music popular in that year, a political button, a piece of vintage clothing, etc.
+You can add a magazine from the month of his or her birth, music popular that year, a political button, a piece of vintage clothing, etc.

 A collection of family-favorite recipes.
-This is particularly useful for older teens.
+This is particularly useful for older teens and young adults.
 Just scan them and print out, or use one of the many services that prints hardbound books with your content.

 A legacy present.
 If you’re lucky enough to have things from earlier generations, pass them on.
 Give grandpa’s fountain pen to your daughter, explaining that he loved to write as much as she does.
 Give a great uncle’s watch to a teen who shares his wanderlust.
 Give the funky afghan your aunt made to the kid who is as offbeat as she was.
 Tell them some stories about these relatives when you give such gifts!